Kicksecure/gpg-bash-lib/README.md

 `gpg_bash_lib_output_alright`

-### file@name OpenPGP Notation ###
+### File Name Verification ###
+To verify the names of files, i.e. to verify the `file@name` OpenPGP Notation, see also variable `gpg_bash_lib_input_file_name_enforce` above.

-To create a signature, that contains this OpenPGP notation, you might with the following comm and and/or function.
+To create a signature, that contains this OpenPGP notation, you might like to use something like the following command and and/or function.

 ```
 sign_cmd() {